 If desired, our Leonidas presentation boxes can be delivered unwrapped as the boxes are beautifully decorated in gold with Leonidas insignia throughout, including a Leonidas ribbon to finish it off.

 We would welcome your product review and will credit your account with 5 loyalty points for a review.
 We would ask that you only review boxes of chocolates or fudge that you have purchased and one review per product.
 To leave a review please go the product details page of the chocolates you have purchased, on the left-hand side (under the add to shopping basket box icon) please see the write a review link.

-We dispatch all orders placed before 12:30 pm Monday to Friday.
+We dispatch all orders placed before 1.00 pm Monday to Friday (excluding bank holidays).
 We do not dispatch goods on Saturday or Sunday or any bank holidays.
 It may be possible to process orders up until 1.30 pm, however, you will need to call our customer service team to arrange on 01534 873834.

 Our standard free postal service is First Class Post, with Royal Mail.
 Please note this is not a tracked service.
 Standard delivery times for First Class post is 3-6 working days, however, this can be longer during busy periods (Christmas and Easter).

 Please note that the delivery date is NOT GUARANTEED as first class post may take up to 10 working days.
 If the recipient is not in and it is not possible to leave the item in a secure area, Royal Mail will leave a card asking the addressee to collect from a local post office.
 We accept no liability if delivery is not made due to the recipient not being available or due to the recipient failing to contact their local Post Office within a reasonable time to arrange collection.
 Furthermore, please note that by leaving an instruction for a delivery to be left in a specific place, it is not the responsibility of Chocolate Express if it goes missing and a replacement/refund will not be considered.